 You already have what you need.
 You faced the impossible.
 Now too, you have what you need to move forward.
 No one knew at the time of the incident how they were going to make it through, but they did.
 No one knows how they will make it through now, but for most, they will.
 Take some time to identify and acknowledge the gifts, skills and strengths you already have.
 By doing so, it expands the path ahead of you and acknowledges the change which has already happened.

 Until next time . . .
 Story Impact: Changing Stories – Transforming lives.by Grace Wolbrink with no comments yet

 Unexpected events happen in life.
 Banks, stores and people get robbed.
 Tornadoes, floods, hurricanes and other acts of nature happen.
 People suddenly, unexpected die.
 Wars have been and are a part of this world’s reality.

 “I wasn’t there . . . this type of thing never happened to me . . .
-I almost feel guilty that I can not relate . . .”
+I almost feel guilty that I can’t relate . . .”
 What do I say?
 I know they hurt.

 You might start with saying: I am so sorry this (say the name the event) happened.
 I am so sorry that (say the name of the person) died.
 I am so sorry that your were robbed.
 I am so sorry that your house is gone . . .
 Then listen.
 Don’t worry about what you are going to say.
+Just be fully present in hearing what they have to say.
 Listening is not waiting for your turn to talk.
-Listening goes beyond what your ears are hearing.
-Listening it is simply listening.
 Listening involves being fully present and focused on the person who is talking.
-When we are truly listening to another person, we often intuitively just know what to say to this person.
+When we are truly listening to another person, we often intuitively just know what to say to them.

 “I am going to the story tomorrow, what would you like me to get for you?”